Residence Hall Life and Community Living

 Each student who is identified as needing an assistant should keep in mind that competent assistant service is an absolute necessity for their success at college.
-The assistant is employed by the student, so they should keep expectations and responsibilities very clear.
+The assistant is employed by the student, and all expectations and responsibilities should be kept very clear.
 It is very important that the student with the disability and the personal assistant communicate honestly and effectively.
-Should serious problems arise in the student with disability/assistant arrangement, the Associate Director and the Disability Resource Center staff can assist in problem-solving.
+Should serious problems arise in the student/assistant arrangement, the Associate Director of Campus Housing and the Disability Resource Center staff can assist in problem solving.
 If a live-in assistant arrangement would prove unsuccessful, the assistant may need to move from that room to another available space.
 These details will be determined by the Associate Director according to the nature of the conflict and the availability of accessible space on campus.
-The student with a disability must initiate the process of securing another assistant.
+The student must initiate the process of securing another assistant.
 An unsatisfactory relationship can be very disruptive to schooling, so every effort should be made to communicate and resolve differences.

 A student who needs assistance for personal care and chooses not to employ an assistant should not expect residence hall staff or students living in the vicinity to provide care.
 Furthermore, failure to secure the services of a personal assistant when necessary may result in contract termination through appropriate disciplinary action.
 If the Associate Director or the student becomes aware of a change in needs during the contracted term, a reassessment of the student’s needs may be required.

-Campus Housing has recognized the importance of service and assistance/comfort animals to individuals with disabilities and has established the following guidelines regarding these animals.
+Campus Housing has recognized the importance of service and assistance animals to individuals with disabilities and has established the following guidelines regarding these animals.
 Students who require reasonable accommodations for work, tasks or therapeutic support are allowed to have such animals.
-If you are seeking to have a service animal live with you in the residence hall, please contact the Disability Resource Center for assistance.
-In order to receive accommodations within Campus Housing, the students are required to be registered with the Disability Resource Center.
+If you are seeking to have a service or assistance animal live with you in the residence hall, please contact the Disability Resource Center for assistance.

-The service/comfort animal MUST be registered with the Disability Resource Center (DRC) and been approved by the DRC and Campus Housing prior to bringing the animal to campus.
+The service or assistance animal must be registered with the Disability Resource Center (DRC) and have been approved by the DRC and Campus Housing prior to bringing the animal to campus.
+The student is required to have documentation that the animal is up to date with all vaccinations and other appropriate training.
 Campus Housing and the DRC should be updated with any changes.
-The student is responsible for assuring the animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.
+The student is responsible for assuring the animal does not unduly interfere with the routine activities of the residence hall, or cause difficulties for other residents.

-The student is financially responsible for the actions of the animal including bodily injury or property damage including but not limited to replacement of furniture, carpet, windows, walls, and doors.
-The student is expected to cover the cost set by Campus Housing at the time of repair and/or the date the student moves out.
+The student is financially responsible for the actions of the animal including bodily injury or property damage, including but not limited to: replacement of furniture, carpet, windows, walls, and doors.
+The student is expected to cover the cost set by Campus Housing at the time of repair and/or the date the student moves out (whichever is sooner).
 The student’s room may be inspected for pests once a semester or as needed.
-If pests are detected, the room will be fumigated and subsequently inspected by an approved by pest control services and the student will be billed this cost.
+If pests are detected, the room will be fumigated and subsequently inspected by an approved pest control service and the student will be billed this cost.

 Animals may not be left overnight to be cared for by another student.
-Animals MUST be taken with the student if the student leaves campus for a prolonged period of time.
+Animals must be taken with the student if the student leaves campus for a prolonged period of time.
+Assistance animals must be contained within the residence room at all times.
 Service Animals may travel freely with the student through Campus Housing as needed while on a leash or harness.
-Service/Comfort Animals MUST be contained within the residence room at all times.
-When outside the student’s room, the student should carry proof that the animal is an approved animal should they be questioned by University staff.
+When the animal and student are outside the student’s room, the student should carry proof that the animal has been previously approved, should they be questioned by University staff.

 The student is responsible for the health and well-being of the animal.
-The student is solely responsible for cleaning up after the animal and properly disposing of any bodily fluid from the animal.
-Any violations will be documented and the student will be referred through the conduct process to the Resident Director of their building.
-The student is responsible for all contractual agreements on the housing contract and in the resident student handbook.
-Should the animal be removed for any reason the student is still expected to fulfill their housing contract obligations.
+The student is solely responsible for cleaning up after the animal and properly disposing of any waste from the animal.
+Any violations will be documented and the student will be referred through the conduct process to Residence Life professional staff.
+The student is responsible for all contractual agreements found in the housing contract and in the resident student handbook.
+Should the animal be removed for any reason, the student is still expected to fulfill their housing contract obligations.